 To see schedules and rates click here

-There are no direct trains from Barcelona Airport to Salou.
-Therefore, it is necessary to take a train to the center of Barcelona – Sants to go to Salou
+There are no direct trains from Barcelona Airport to Cambrils.
+Therefore, it is necessary to take a train to the center of Barcelona – Sants to go to Cambrils

 – Airport T2 to Sants Bahnhof (Barcelona) Line R2, click here

-– Sants Bahnhof (Bacelona) to Salou, click here
+– Sants Bahnhof (Bacelona) to Cambrils, click here

-Our hotels are 1.700 mt from Salou station, you will find a taxi at the station
+Our hotels are 6 km from Cambrils station, you will find a taxi and bus at the station (Vilafortuny / bus stop Augustus)

 To know the road route click here